appcelerator/amplify-tooling/packages/amplify-cli-utils/README.md

 ### `buildAuthParams(opts, config)`

-Creates an AMPLIFY SDK or AMPLIFY Auth SDK constructor options object based on the supplied `opts` and AMPLIFY CLI `config` object.
+Creates an AMPLIFY SDK or AMPLIFY Auth SDK constructor options object based on the supplied `opts` and Axway CLI `config` object.
 If `config` is not defined, the config is loaded from disk.

 ```js
 import { buildAuthParams } from '@axway/amplify-cli-utils';